stfndamjanovic/php-random-string/README.md

 ### Uniqueness

-By default, it may happen (rarely, but it's possible) to have not unique strings in the generated array.
+It may happen (rarely, but it's possible) to have not unique strings in the generated array.
 If you want to avoid it, just change the config.

 ```php
 $config = StringConfig::make()